wangy562/SummonSimulatorAPI/README.md

 **GET** api/permBanner/multi

 Summons 10 times on the permanent banner.
-The backend service handles changes to the pity count and will modify drop rates for 4 or 5 star items accordingly.
+The backend service handles changes to the pity count and will modify drop rates for 4 or 5 star items according to the above rules.

 Request Paramters: